All Projects

 Project Overview

-For my Senior capstone project, my team and I were matched with a researcher at Tufts Medical Center to develop a test rig to asses prosthetic feet for a quantifiable standard that our client aims to establish.
+For my Senior capstone project, my team and I were matched with a client at Tufts Medical Center to develop a test rig that assess prosthetic feet, measuring for a quantifiable standard that our client aims to establish.

 Background

 Current testing standards for prosthetic feet fail to consider how well prosthetic feet mimic the biomechanics found in anatomical human ankles in a natural walking cycle.
-To account for this, our client, Dr. Mark Pitkin, seeks to establish a measurable standard known as the Index of Anthropomorphicity(IA).
-For prosthetic feet, the IA quantifies the concavity or convexity of the moment-angle relationship in a prosthetic foot.
-This has to do with the moments required to deflect a prosthetic leg to a corresponding angle of deflection.
+To account for this, our client, Dr. Mark Pitkin, seeks to establish a measurable standard, the

 Design